 - No charting tools.
 SC Online Trading platform does not have any charting tools

 - Investments are held in custodian account.
-All the shares you purchased are not held in your Central Depository Account (CDP) under your name.
+All the stocks you purchased are not held in your Central Depository Account (CDP) under your name.
 Instead, they are all held in a custodian account under Standard Chartered Bank.

 - Not linked to SRS or CPFIS.
-As the purchased shares are held in a custodian account, they’ll not be compatible with SRS or CPFIS.
+As the purchased stocks are held in a custodian account, they’ll not be compatible with SRS or CPFIS.
 This means that you’ll not be able to leverage these funds for trades.

 - No trading advice or daily market insights.
 SC does not offer any advice on its online trading platform, which may cause many investors to trade on speculation.